General (Ret.) Stanley A. McChrystal

 Grupp chairs StratCommWorld in Washington, DC.
 These popular professional conferences—held consecutively for the past 12 years—focus on sharing best practices in corporate, military and government communications and public affairs.

 Earlier in his career, he served as editor for daily newspapers in Florida and Illinois, and he received the prestigious National Headliner Award for excellence in news-editorial journalism.

 Grupp received his bachelor’s degree in journalism from Southern Illinois University.
-He is an accredited member and past chapter president in the Public Relations Society of America, a member of IPRA, and the Arthur Page Society, and the World Innovation and Change Management Institute.
+He is an accredited member and past chapter president in the Public Relations Society of America, a member of IPRA, and the Arthur Page Society.

 This is the best conference that I’ve attended throughout my life and career.